 Where to Stay At Mono Lake

 There are a few hotels near Mono Lake in the area but another option is to stay in either nearby June Lake or Mammoth Lakes where there are plenty of hotels, motels, and Airbnbs.
-And dispersed camping is also permitted.
+Dispersed camping is also permitted.

 Mono Lake Hotels